Sweetww/gitskills/readme.txt

 today is so cool
-Creating a new branch is quick the newd
+Creating a new branch is quick AND simple